att-innovate/firework/README.md

 The significance here is that this led to a simplificaiton and optimization in the hardware accelerator design: I could build a datapath that consists of two parallel "channels" for processing incoming varint and raw data and stitch together the encoded data into a unified output buffer, presesrving the order in which fields are serialized of course.
 There isn't a precise way for me to explain how I came to this realization.
 I simply took the time to fundamentally understand the *operations being performed on data* and *how the data is moving* at a level even lower than the abstraction provided above by the Protocol Buffer language.

-I elaborate further on the hardware accelerator design and how it supports the various field types in the section, [4.
-Implementing an FPGA peripheral (top-level I/O: ARM AMBA AXI4, Verilog, Quartus Prime, ModelSim)](README.md#4-implementing-an-fpga-peripheral-top-level-io-arm-amba-axi4-verilog-quartus-prime-modelsim).
+I elaborate further on the hardware accelerator design and how it supports the various field types in the section, [Designing and Implementing the hardware accelerator (FPGA peripheral)](README.md#4-designing-and-implementing-the-hardware-accelerator-fpga-peripheral).

 #### A brief note on `perf`